vesoft-inc/nebula-docs/docs/manual-EN/README.md

-# Welcome to the Official Nebula Graph Documentation
+# Welcome to Nebula Graph 1.0 Documentation

 **Nebula Graph** is a distributed, scalable, and lightning-fast graph database.